Andy Phillips (baseball): Pittsburgh Pirates

 On December 22, 2008, he signed to a minor league contract with the Pittsburgh Pirates, and was invited to Spring Training as a "non-roster invitee", the same status in which he was invited to Spring Training with the Reds in 2008.
 He played so well early in spring training that he was considered a lock to make the opening day roster, but a back injury sidelined him for three weeks, and he ended up assigned to Indianapolis instead.

 Chicago White Sox

 On April 17, 2009, Phillips was traded to the Chicago White Sox in exchange for pitcher Michael Dubee, and assigned to the Charlotte Knights of the International League.
 He filed for free agency on June 15, 2009.

 Nippon Professional Baseball

 On June 23, 2009, Phillips signed with the Hiroshima Toyo Carp of Nippon Professional Baseball.
 Following the 2009 season, the Carp did not pick up Phillips' option for the 2010 season and he signed with the Tohoku Rakuten Golden Eagles in January 2010.

 Coaching career

 Alabama

 On December 22, 2010, Phillips was introduced as the Alabama Crimson Tide baseball team's hitting coach beginning in 2011.
+Phillips left his position after the 2015 season.